FiveLeavesLeft/WyzeCameraLiveStream/Telnet.md

 	https://github.com/HclX/WyzeHacks#download-and-installation

-For V3 cameras, WyzeHacks currently requires firmware 4.36.0.228, to be installed on your camera.
+For V3 cameras, WyzeHacks currently requires firmware 4.36.0.228 or later, to be installed on your camera.

 As of this writing, the current version of WyzeHacks is .0.0.5 and these commands worked for me: